janklab/janklab-core/doc/Feature-Areas.md

 ## Validators

-Janklab provides several validator functions for use with Matlab R2017b's new function-based object property validation feature.
+Janklab provides several validator functions for use with Matlab R2017b’s new function-based object property validation feature.
 These are in the `validators` directory; browse through it to learn what's available.

 ## Data Structures

 ### Relation

-The `relation` class is a container data type much like Matlab's `table`, but supports:
+The `relation` class is a container data type much like Matlab’s `table`, but supports:

 * Arbitrary column names (instead of just valid Matlab variable names)
 * Arrays of relation objects (compared to how `table` itself is an array)